French Way on foot in group from León to Santiago: 5 + 1 stages

 Stage 6,

-Distance : 19 km Difficulty : 2/5 from Pedrouzo to Santiago De Compostela
+Distance : 19 km Difficulty : 2/5 from Pedrouzo to Santiago de Compostela

 Picnic breakfast early in the morning and transfer by bus to Pedrouzo.
-Here we will leave our luggage and start of the stage.

 The last stage on your Camino de Santiago.
 The proximity of your goal will bring mixed feelings.
 On one hand, you will be eager to reach the desired end of the journey, yet on the downside, the feeling that comes to every pilgrim is that the journey is over.